JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 1. When an `Atom` is told to change its value, it will first notify all its dependents that it is stale.
 They will in turn notify all their dependents, and so forth.
-When this is done, every datum that could possibly be affected by the change has been marked stale.
+When this is done, every fact that could possibly be affected by the change has been marked stale.

 <div class=frame75>
-$[contentsOf ~/blog/libui/depgraph-step1.svg]
+$[contentsOf ./depgraph-step1.svg]
 </div>

-2. Each datum keeps track of how many of its dependencies are stale.
+2. Each fact keeps track of how many of its dependencies are stale.
 Notice in the example that `C3` has two stale dependencies:
    `C1` and `A1`.